What We Do

 How We Work

-Our funding comes from SAMHSA's Drug free Community Coalition grant along with matching in-kind and/or financial donations from members of the community and other organizations.
-Matching our grant funding each year is a requirement to maintain the grant, so your support is extremely important to us every year.
+Our funding comes from CDC’s Drug-free Community Coalition grant along with matching in-kind and/or financial donations from members of the community and other organizations.
+Matching our grant funding each year is required to maintain the grant, so your yearly support is critical.

-If you would like to make a financial donation, please mail your check to the United Way of Forsyth County, 240 Elm Street, Cumming GA 30040 with "for the Forsyth County Drug Awareness Council" on the note line of your check.
+be sure to include "for the Forsyth County Drug Awareness Council" on the note line of your check.

 To have a healthy substance abuse-free Forsyth County